-In addition, we revised to address many further suggestions of the reviewers, including: specifying greater experimental details throughout; decoupling interdependency of the aims; using knockouts rather than monoclonal antibodies to increase reproducibility of our immune manipulations; referring to strains rather than genotypes when discussing mice to avoid confusion; sensitivity to cytokine; trickle infections!!!
-Growth of parasite biomass; clarifying that Graham has a trainee in house to begin the work.
+In addition, we revised to address many further suggestions of the reviewers, including: specifying greater experimental details throughout; decoupling interdependency of the aims; using knockouts rather than monoclonal antibodies to increase reproducibility of our immune manipulations; referring to strains rather than genotypes when discussing mice to avoid confusion; sensitivity to cytokine; better defining the growth of parasite biomass; and clarifying that Graham has a trainee in house to begin the work.

 We thank the reviewers for their thoughtful critical feedback.
 We hope that they agree that these revisions have clarified the novelty and improved the rigor and impact of our proposal.